loi-se/PDF-library/README.md

 A version of Windows (XP, Vista, Windows 7, Windows 8, Windows 10) with Microsoft .NET Framework 4.0.

 Features

 -Built-in PDF viewer.

--Scan folders for PDF files or add PDF files manually -Scan on filename or on a search term found in the first two pages of a PDF file.
+-Scan folders for PDF files or add PDF files manually.

+-Scan on filename or on a search term found in the first two pages of a PDF file.

--Show your PDF files as cover images on a bookshelf -Tag your pdf files with search tags
+-Show your PDF files as cover images on a bookshelf.

+-Tag your pdf files with search tags.

--Search in PDF meta-information or PDF content
+-Search in PDF meta-information or PDF content.

 -Create a Search Index for all the PDF content in the library.

 -Perform highspeed full-text searches on all the PDF content in your library.

 -Advanced search function.

 -Sort your PDF bookshelves.

 -Show all your PDF bookshelves in one screen.

--Change the meta-information of each book
+-Change the meta-information of each book.

 -View all your books in a sortable gridview.

--Basic library statistics
+-Basic library statistics.